ecmwf/IonBeam/docs/ionbeam-client/index.rst

 Writing a Data Source
 ---------------------

-A source declares its dataset once — a name, a contract version, and the schema of the columns it streams.
-Everything about how the output dataset is built and presented lives server-side, keyed by the dataset name (:ref:`domain:Dataset Configuration`).
+A source declares a dataset name, a contract version, and the schema of the columns it sends.
+The core stores build and presentation settings separately, keyed by dataset name (:ref:`domain:Dataset Configuration`).

 .. code-block:: python